wkhattak/Behavioural-Cloning/writeup.md

 * **writeup.md** summarizing the results

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my `drive.py` file, the car can be driven autonomously around the track by executing
 ```
 python drive.py model.h5
 ```

 #### 3. Submission code is usable and readable

-The model.py file contains the code for loading teh csv file, pre-processing the data, training and saving the convolution neural network.
+The `model.py` file contains the code for loading the csv file, pre-processing the data, training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy